SoftUni/Programming-Basics-Book-Java-EN/chapter-03-simple-conditions.md

 #### Hint and guidelines

 Read the input data.
 We can use the **`toLowerCase()`** function, which will make all letters lowercase.
-As we can see from the table in the condition, we can convert **between meters and some other unit**.
-Then, first calculate the result from converting the input number in meters, doing a set of checks to define the input unit.
-Then calculate the output unit.
+As we can see from the table in the task, we can easily convert values if we **use meters as our base unit**.
+Afterwards calculate the result from the conversion of the input number in meters, performing a set of checks to define the input unit.
+Then calculate directly the output unit.

 <table><tr><td><img src="/assets/alert-icon.png" style="max-width:50px" /></td>
 <td>Keep in mind that in Java, you cannot use operator <strong><code>==</code></strong> for string comparison.
 For this purpose, you may use the built-in functions.</td>